StackMCP

 Audit Your Current Setup

 Step 1: Count your servers and tools.
-Open your MCP configuration file and list every server you have enabled.
-For each one, note how many tools it exposes.
-Most servers list this in their documentation, or your client may show it in the MCP panel.
+Open your MCP configuration file and list every server.
+Note how many tools each one exposes.

 Step 2: Estimate your token overhead.
 Multiply your total tool count by 515.
-That is the average token cost per tool based on real-world measurements across popular MCP servers.
-The number varies -- some tools have simple schemas and cost 200 tokens, others with complex nested parameters can cost 800 or more -- but 515 is a reliable average for planning.
+That is the average token cost per tool based on real-world measurements.

 Setup A Setup B Setup C